 At COS, we want to be part of the solution, not the problem.
 And we’re doing everything we can to create a future we want to see, while knowing we still have a lot to learn along the way.
 To achieve this, we need to maximise our resources, minimise our waste and keep our products and materials in circulation to avoid using up finite resources.
 This is what we call circularity.

-Our aim is to have all our products designed for circularity by 2025.
 This means making sure our products are used more, made to be made again, and made from safe and recycled or renewable materials.
 And this doesn’t stop at our collections, it’s in everything we do – from building new stores and the packaging we use to the day-to-day management of our business.

 We have always been proud of the quality of the resources we use – and treating them with respect is at the heart of what we do.
 Our brand was built on a foundation of creating clothes to last, so sustainable design practices have been at our core since day one.
 But we know that this is not enough.
 There are so many more opportunities that will allow us to go beyond expectations and take more responsibility for what we create.